liquidprompt/liquidprompt/README.md

   (like `xterm-256`).
 * The analog clock requires a Unicode-aware terminal and at least a sufficiently complete font on your system.
 The [Symbola](http://users.teilar.gr/~g1951d/) font, designed by Georges Douros, is known to work well.
+On Debian or Ubuntu install try the `fonts-symbola` or `ttf-ancient-fonts` package.

 ## Authors